 Although Intuiface Composer and Player do not run natively on the Mac, there are two ways to use a Mac and Intuiface together:

-Run Intuiface on a Mac by creating a Windows partition using Boot Camp.
+Run Intuiface on an Intel-based Mac by creating a Windows partition using Boot Camp.
 The benefit of this approach is you will achieve maximum performance as all system resources will be dedicated to running Windows and Intuiface.

 - Boot Camp is no-cost software from Apple that enables Windows to run natively on a Mac.
 It requires that only one OS be run at a time, meaning Windows can't run side-by-side with the MacOS.
 However, performance will be excellent.